Who was Sergei Eisenstein?

 Q: How did the making of Nevsky affect the later years of Eisenstein’s career and the making of Ivan the Terrible?

 KLEIMAN: Nevsky created an illusion for Stalin that Eisenstein finally gave in.
 He ordered Ivan Grozny as the next movie for Eisenstein in hopes that it would serve as a glory to him and would justify his atrocities but Eisenstein created an Ivan who was not depicted as a saintly knight so that it could denounce totalitarianism.
 Eisenstein was facing a very difficult mission for a director—he was not filming a “Life of the saint” but a tragedy of a statesman vs. his countrymen (similar to Shakespeare’s plays, or the play Boris Godunov by Pushkin) .Thus the audiovisual impact is much more profound in this film compared to Alexander Nevsky.

 Q: You are credited with running the Eisenstein Museum.
 Tell us about it.

-KLEIMAN: In 1965 when Pera Atasheva, the widow of Eisenstein, died and included Eisenstein’s personal belongings and library in the will for the Filmmakers Union, there was a decision to found an building/museum for Eisenstein.
-I was a curator in the Soviet film archive then and was invited to work there.
-I was assigned to continue publishing his works, set up exhibitions and carry out film retrospectives.
-That building became the foundation of the Kino Museum, which was officially registered by the Filmmakers Union in 1989.
+KLEIMAN: In 1965 when Pera Atasheva, widow of Eisenstein, died and included Eisenstein’s personal belongings and library in the will for the Filmmakers Union, there was a decision to found an apartment/museum for Eisenstein.
+I was a curator in Soviet film archive then and was invited to work there.
+I was assigned to continue publishing his works, set-up exhibitions and carry out film retrospectives.
+That apartment became the foundation of the Kino Museum, which was officially registered by the film-makers union in 1989.
 Its members, famous directors Sergey Yutkevich and Leonid Trauberg, assigned me to supervise the work.
-I agreed to do it for two years, then planned to return to my scholarly research, but it happened that I am still there, primarily involved with managing the museum.
+I agreed to do it for 2 years then planned to return to my scholarly research but it happened that I am still there, primarily involved with managerial work.

 Q: What is Eisenstein’s current place in film history?